Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Neural Embedded Optimization for Location-Routing Problems

-A guiding principle in our data generation procedure is to enable the use of a single pre-trained model that can generalize to input data $D$ of varying numbers of customers and across different depots.
-To that end, we develop a dataset of input-output pairs $(D, \nu(D))$ by exploring three sampling schemes: Generic VRP Sampling (GVS), Random Subsampling under Capacity Constraints (RSCC), and Proximity-Based Subsampling under Capacity Constraints (PSCC).
+A guiding principle in our data generation procedure is to enable the use of a single pre-trained model that can generalize to input graphs $\mathcal G'$ with varying numbers of customers and across different depots.
+Crucially, the training data consists entirely of single-depot CVRP instances generated using established instance generators from the VRP literature, completely independent of any LRP test instances or the distributions from which they were drawn.
+This eliminates the risk of overfitting and information leakage from test to training data, a concern that can affect learning-based methods which extract training instances from the very LRP benchmarks used for evaluation.

-\begin{itemize} \item In GVS, we generate VRP instances following the methodology proposed in \cite{uchoa2017new,queiroga202110}\footnote{Code available at \href{http://vrp.galgos.inf.puc-rio.br/index.php/en/updates}{http://vrp.galgos.inf.puc-rio.br/index.php/en/updates}}.
-The number of customers $N$ is varied in the range $\{1, 2, \ldots, 100\}$.
-Similarly, we vary depot positions (random, centered, cornered), customer positions (random, clustered, random-clustered), demand types (various distributions), and average route sizes (from very short to ultra-long) to create a wide range of VRP instances that capture different spatial distributions and demand patterns.
-We refer the reader to \cite{uchoa2017new,queiroga202110} for details.
-We emphasize that the VRP instances generated using GVS are completely independent of the given CLRP instance and of any distribution from which the given instance may have been drawn.
+Specifically, we generate CVRP instances following the methodology of \citet{uchoa2017new} and \citet{queiroga202110}\footnote{Code available at \url{http://vrp.galgos.inf.puc-rio.br/index.php/en/updates}}, with node coordinates scaled to the range $[0,100]$ (compared to $[0,1000]$ in the original code).
+The number of customers $N$ is varied in the range $\{5,10,\ldots,100\}$.
+Depot positions are drawn from different spatial configurations (random, centered, cornered), customer positions follow either uniform, clustered, or mixed distributions, demand values are sampled from multiple distributions, and average route sizes are varied from very short to ultra-long.
+This produces a diverse collection of CVRP instances spanning a wide range of spatial and demand patterns.

-\item In RSCC, we generate VRP instances by subsampling a depot and customer subsets from a given benchmark dataset of CLRP instances.
-In doing so, we ensure that the total customer demand in each subset does not exceed the capacity of the selected depot.
-In summary, given a CLRP instance, we randomly select a subset $S \subseteq J$ of customers, such that $|S| = N$ and $N$ is drawn uniformly from $\{1, 2, \dots, |J|\}$.
-A depot $i \in I$ is then selected uniformly at random.
-We compute the total demand $d_{\mathrm{total}} = \sum_{j \in S} d_j$ and check if the capacity constraint $d_{\text{total}} \leq C_i$ is satisfied and create a VRP instance with customer set $S$ and depot $i$ if that happens to be the case.
-A detailed description of the method is given in Appendix~\ref{app:sampling}.

-\item The PSCC method builds upon RSCC by incorporating spatial proximity between depots and customers while still subsampling from the benchmark dataset of CLRP instances.
-Starting with a CLRP instance, we randomly select a subset $S \subseteq J$ of customers, such that $|S| = N$ and $N$ is drawn uniformly from $\{1, 2, \dots, |J|\}$.
-After computing the total demand $d_{\text{total}} = \sum_{j \in S} d_j$, we identify the set of feasible depots $I' = \{i \in I : d_{\text{total}} \leq C_i\}$.
-We then select the feasible depot $i^* = \arg\min_{i \in I'} \sum_{j \in S} c_{ij}$ that minimizes the total distance to the customers in $S$, and form a VRP instance with customer set $S$ and depot $i^*$.
-A detailed description of the method is given in Appendix~\ref{app:sampling}. \end{itemize}